About me

 I have a CQSW from my days in social work and gained a Diploma in Counselling (person-centred) from the University of Strathclyde in 1999.
 I’m a registered member of BACP (British Association for Counselling and Psychotherapy).
 I was accredited with that organisation for a number of years but this lapsed when I took a couple of years out to pursue other work.
 However, I still follow the BACP code of ethics and standards and have an independent supervisor to keep me on track.
 I’m also a member of PCT Scotland.

-Last year I was teaching in prisons and then as a telephone counsellor for a large medical insurance company.
+I have taught in prisons and worked as a telephone counsellor for a large medical insurance company.

 In addition to this, I am a published author and use my tiny campervan as a creative space and retreat, escaping to the wilds whenever I can.
 I have two adult children.